The asymptotic approach to the continuum of lattice QCD spectral observables: Exponents and coefficients

 In the massive theory, there are degeneracies $\lambda_i= \lambda_{j\ne i}$.
 Such terms contribute with the same power $\gbar^{2\Gammahat_i}$ in eq.~\eqref{e:master}.
 We thus add them up and order the eigen-values at the same time, \bes \gammahat_{p(i)} &=&\lambda_i < \gammahat_{p(i)+1}. \\ \base_j &=& \csym_j^{-1} \sum_{\{i|p(i)=j\}} \bar c'_i\base'_i \,, \ees with the factor $\csym_j$ chosen again to normalize to the leading $\opp_j$.
 Note that the case $\bar c'_i=0 \;\forall\;i| p(i)=j$ occurs only for non-degenerate eigen-values.
 In that case we have no contribution from $\base_j$ at leading order in $g^2$, which means that $n_j^\mathrm{I}\geq 1$ in eq.~\eqref{e:chat} and we assume $n_j^\mathrm{I}= 1$.
 The coefficient $\chat_j$ is then not known.
 Otherwise, we have $\chat_j=\csym_j(0)$ and arrive at the ingredients $\chat_j,\Gammahat_j$ of \eq{e:master}.

 Numerical results for $\nf=3,4$ are compiled in table \ref{t:results} and illustrated in figure \ref{f:spect}.
-Additionally we give the massive $\base_i,\,i=1,3,7$ in table \ref{t:basis}.
+Additionally we give as an example the massive $\base_i,\,i=1,3,7$ in table \ref{t:basis} for the case of Wilson quarks.
 They contribute only when quark masses are non-zero and are marked by b=m in table \ref{t:results} and by blue entries in \fig{f:spect}.
 Large values are encountered for $\chat^\mathrm{G}_i$ and the massive $\chat^\mathrm{ov}_{1,3,7}$.
 Very large ones for the massive $\chat^\mathrm{DWF}_{1,3,7}$ if $M_5=1.8$: \bes \chat^\mathrm{DWF}_{1,3,7} =

 . \ees